Recalling the Somme; a tour of the Somme battlefields

 The name of the Somme will forever be associated with Britain and the First World War.
 The battle was the first experience of action for the vast majority of Britain’s new volunteer army and 57,000 casualties were suffered on the first day alone, 1 July 1916.
 Your independent tour will enable you to visit sites from this fateful day, but will enable you to also see sites from later stages of the battle, such as that of the Somme’s only cavalry charge and where tanks were used for the first time.

-These are just some examples of sites which can be included in an Arras tour; however, there are many more:
+These are just some examples of sites which can be included in a Somme tour; however, there are many more:

 At Serre, you will follow the story of the Northern pals battalions who suffered enormous casualties on 1 July 1916.
 You will be able to stand in the remains of the trench where the young men who joined Kitchener’s Army were at 7.30am on that fateful day.
 You will see the ground where so many of them fell and see the line of cemeteries where they lie today.
 Behind the trench line lies Sheffield Memorial Park with its moving memorials to the pals battalions.